-Many thanks to our partners for sharing their time, resources and ideas to help make the 2018 Clean Rivers, Clean Lake Conference a success.
+Many thanks to our sponsors, presenters and attendees for sharing their time, resources and ideas to help make the 2018 Clean Rivers, Clean Lake Conference a success.

 We look forward to carrying forward the fantastic ideas shared and relationships developed in coming months!

 2018's conference theme was Innovating for Shared Prosperity.
 The conference theme was selected to showcase watershed strategies that promote economic development, quality of life and environmental integrity.